Vrashabh-Sontakke/SRE-built-Internal-Developer-Platform/README.md

 OPA is employed to enforce policies on Kubernetes resources, ensuring compliance and security standards are met across the platform.

 ### 3.6 Istio Service Mesh <a name="istio-service-mesh"></a>
-Istio is used to enhance microservices communication, improve network security, and implement traffic management strategies.
+Istio is used along with mTLS   to enhance microservices communication, improve network security, and implement traffic management strategies.

 ### 3.7 Karpenter Cluster Autoscaling <a name="karpenter-cluster-autoscaling"></a>
 Karpenter is used to enable automatic scaling of Kubernetes clusters based on demand, providing optimal resource utilization.